 - A lifestyle that suits you and your family (Maire Shanahan, Founder of Bumblebee Enterprises)

-From Wall Street bankers to teachers and lawyers, Screw The Cubicle attracts a broad church, attracting both male and female audiences in equal measure.
+From Wall Street bankers to teachers and lawyers, Screw the Cubicle attracts a broad church, drawing both male and female audiences in equal measure.
 Screw the Cubicle primarily attracts interest from the US, Canada, the UK, Australia and Germany.

-Many of the people drawn to the message behind Screw The Cubicle are at least five years into their jobs.
+Many of the people drawn to the message behind Screw the Cubicle are at least five years into their jobs.
 Most are well-educated and feel they have something to offer the world.
-Something more than their job allows them to express.
+They believe they have something more than their job allows them to express.

-Business coaches are less well known about in European markets, yet I attract a large number of online visitors from Germany and the UK.
-Given the number of visitors I attract from Germany, a translation could yield significant additional sales.
+Business coaches are less well known in European markets, yet Lydia attracts a large number of online visitors from Germany and the UK.
+Given the number of visitors she attracts from Germany, a translation could yield significant additional sales.